Mexit/AlpDock/README.md

 By default, it is not possible to log into the root account via ssh: use `linux` account (pass: `linux`)

 ### Portainer
-Type 'alpdock-run-portainer' to run Portainer.
+Type `alpdock-run-portainer` to run Portainer.
 You can log into your Portainer Server by opening a web browser and going to:
 https://localhost:9443 (Replace localhost with the relevant IP address)